As a citizen of the United States, you are a member of the Constitutionally guaranteed unorganized militia.

 This question assumes that we have assault weapons; we do not.
 Assault weapons are “select-fire” weapons, which means they can fire either semi-automatic (one trigger pull, one bullet comes out) or fully automatic (one trigger pull, lots of bullets come out); this select-fire ability is the defining factor of an assault weapon.

 The militia uses civilian variations of these weapons, which are the highest technology available to us, and are semi-automatic.
 Our “big, black, scary-looking guns” are not big, nor scary; they are just black.
-They are simple to operate, field efficient, easy to clean, accurate, and commonly available, and are almost universally chambered in a .223 or 7.62 caliber; which is smaller and less powerful than a 30-30 or 30.06 caliber, which are common hunting rounds.
+They are simple to operate, field efficient, easy to clean, accurate, and commonly available, and are almost universally chambered in a .223 or 7.62 caliber; which is smaller and less powerful than a 30-30 or 30.06 caliber, which is common hunting rounds.
+Anyone who’s sensible and part of a militia would only own a pmag fits glock or a small rifle at best.
+They are only for self-defense, as part of our right to bear arms.

 19. Why do you wear camouflage?